 The Church of the Apostles would like to thank those who come from Denton, Texas to worship with us.

-As of the 2010 United States Census, its population consisted of 113,383, making it the 27th most populous city in Texas and the 11th-largest city in the Dallas–Fort Worth Metroplex.
+As of the 2010 United States Census, its population consisted of 113,383, making it the 27th most populous city in Texas, and therefore, the 11th-largest city in the Dallas–Fort Worth Metroplex.

 Therefore, we are deeply blessed with many members.
-We invite all Episcopalians and Christians in the Denton, Texas area to join us.
+Finally, we invite all Episcopalians and Christians in the Denton, Texas area to join us.